Klebsiella pneumoniae: Treatment

-Hypervirulent Klebsiella pneumonia
+Hypervirulent Klebsiella pneumoniae

 Hypervirulent (hvKp) is a rather recent K pneumoniae variant that is significantly more virulent than classical K. pneumoniae (cKp).
 While cKp is an opportunistic pathogen responsible for nosocomial infections that usually affect immunocompromised patients, hvKp is clinically more concerning since it also causes disease in healthy individuals and can infect virtually every site of the body.
 The genetic traits that lead to this pathotype are included in a large virulence plasmid and potentially on additional conjugative elements.

 These newly identified strains were described to overproduce capsule components and siderophores for iron acquisition, among other factors.
 Although initial studies showed that hvKp is rather susceptible to antibiotic treatment, it has been recently shown that such strains can acquire resistance plasmids and become multiresistant to a variety of antibiotics.

-It is originated from Asia, having a high mortality rate among the population.
+It originated from Asia, having a high mortality rate among the population.
 It often spreads to central nervous system and eye causing endophthalmitis, nonhepatic abscesses, pneumonia, necrotizing fasciitis, and meningitis.
 One visual trait of these strains is hypermucoviscous phenotype and a string test can be used to help the diagnosis.
 Further examinations and treatments are made on a case-by-case basis, as there are currently no international guidelines.

+Hypervirulent K. pneumoniae (hvKp) can also colonize the gastrointestinal tract of healthy individuals, facilitating its spread within communities.
+A study on Carbapenem-resistant hypervirulent Klebsiella pneumoniae (CR-hvKp) found that its infection leads to significant alterations in the gut microbiota, disrupting its structure and composition.
+The disruption of the gut microbiota undermines the host's immune defenses, making it more susceptible to systemic infections.
+The compromised gut barrier facilitates the translocation of CR-hvKp into the bloodstream, increasing the risk of systemic infections.
+The combination of gut microbiota disruption and compromised immunity contributes to higher mortality rates in CR-hvKp infections.
+These findings underscore the importance of maintaining gut microbiota integrity to prevent systemic dissemination of CR-hvKp and reduce associated mortality.
+Strategies aimed at preserving or restoring gut microbiota balance could be pivotal in managing CR-hvKp infections.

+Studies have identified hvKp carriage in approximately 5–6% of healthy adults in Asia, suggesting a significant reservoir outside healthcare settings.
+Once colonized, person-to-person transmission, particularly via the fecal–oral route, is a plausible mechanism for community dissemination, especially in regions where hvKp is endemic.